Spectacular Sunday…

 Synopsis:

-The sun will dominate the second half of the weekend as high pressure dries the Northeast out.
-Readings will be almost ten degrees above the average high of the lower 50s.
+The beginning of the week looks bright and pleasant as high pressure dominates.
+Readings will be near the seasonable average of the lower 70s.

 Stay tuned.